YU-LIN-LIN/ESL_mid_project/README.md

 ### HeapSort implementation with TLM and HLS platform

 ## heapsort.cpp
    Software implementation for heap sort.

 ## heapsort compile
    This directory implements heap sort with HLS.

+### To change input sequence length
+    There are data_9.txt, data_20.txt, data_40.txt, data_60.txt, data_80.txt, data_100.txt in 'heapsort' directory.
+    They are 9-element sequence, 20-element sequence, ... , 100-element sequence respectively.
+    We could choose anyone, copy and paste on data.txt.
+    Then open sorter_def.h, change the defined variable SEQ_TOT to the corresponding number.

 ### Enter the strtus directory.
     cd stratus